stryker-mutator/stryker-net/docs/operating-modes.md

 ---
 # Operating modes

-There are currently two different ways to run Stryker:
+There are currently two ways to run Stryker:

 - From the test project context
 - From the source project context